NikoletaPantelidou/Language-data-complexity/README.md

 - **Informativity**: Assesses the amount of obligatory grammatical information encoded.

 ## Purpose
-This study aims to compare how different languages encode complexity and whether **morphology (Fusion) and grammatical encoding (Informativity) vary systematically across these languages.
+This study aims to compare how different languages encode complexity and whether morphology (Fusion) and grammatical encoding (Informativity) vary systematically across them.

 ## Methodology